 Our History

 St. Thomas, the Southern Branch Chapel, can trace its beginning to the first English settlers in Jamestown.
-In 1661 a “Chapel of Ease” on the Southern Branch of the Elizabeth River was established to accommodate the growing population.
-This was under the umbrella of the Church of England.
+In 1661 a “Chapel of Ease” under the umbrella of the Church of England was established on the Southern Branch of the Elizabeth River to accommodate the growing population.
+The Episcopal presence in the area lapsed after the American Revolution because residents were no longer taxed to support “The Church.”
+However, in 1956, the modern church was re-established as a mission of St. Bride’s in Chesapeake for the growing area of Great Bridge.
+Since then, St. Thomas has served the Great Bridge community with an inclusive Episcopal presence.

 Ours is a long and rich heritage that is exclusive to our church in the Chesapeake area.